-With our top five picks in this guide, we’ve tried to go for a spread – both geographically, and in terms of what each has to offer.
+With our top picks of bars in Manchester, we’ve tried to go for a spread – both geographically, and in terms of what each has to offer.
 So, a wonderful sherry bar on Stevenson’s Square, snazzy cocktails high above the city, and everything in between.
 All are here and ready to ply you with drinks, drinks and more drinks.
 All kinds of alcohol in all kinds of settings, in short.
 Cheers!

 Here are our picks